MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsCallQueue.md

 Accept wildcard characters: False
 ```

+>[!WARNING]
+>This configuration option is currently only available via PowerShell.
+Modifying the call queue settings via Teams Admin Center will remove this configuration.
+Teams Admin Center will support this setting by the end of 2023.

 ### -OverflowDisconnectTextToSpeechPrompt
 The OverflowDisconnectTextToSpeechPrompt parameter indicates the Text-to-Speech (TTS) prompt which is played to the caller when being disconnected due to the overflow.